timeparity/sms-sharepoint-twilio/README.md

-SMS For Office (SMS Via SharePoint List) - CSOM Extensions!
+SMS Gateway Connector (SMS Via SharePoint List) - CSOM Extensions!
 ============================================================================

 This is the main repository for the SMS For Office Add-in extensions for SharePoint.